Malta

-Malta, officially the Republic of Malta, (Note: Repubblika ta' Malta /mt/.) is an island country in Southern Europe located in the Mediterranean Sea, between Sicily and North Africa.
-It consists of an archipelago 80 km south of Italy, 284 km east of Tunisia, and 333 km north of Libya.
-The two official languages are Maltese and English.
-The country's capital is Valletta, which is the smallest capital city in the European Union (EU) by both area and population.
+Malta, officially the Republic of Malta, (Note: Repubblika ta' Malta /mt/.) is an island country located in the central Mediterranean Sea.
+It consists of a number of islands, with Malta and Gozo as the two main ones—south of Italy, east of Tunisia, and north of Libya.
+The two official languages are Maltese—recognised as the national language—and English.
+Valletta is the country's capital.

-With a population of about 542,000 spread over an area of 316 km2, Malta is the world's tenth-smallest country by area and the ninth-most densely populated.
-Various sources consider the country to consist of a single urban region, for which reason it is often described as a city-state.
+Malta is the world's tenth-smallest country by area, ninth-most densely populated, and 166th most populated.
+It consists of a single urban region, because of which it is often described as a city-state.

-Malta has been inhabited since at least 6500 BC, during the Mesolithic.
-Its location in the centre of the Mediterranean has historically given it great geostrategic importance, with a succession of powers having ruled the islands and shaped its culture and society.
-These include the Phoenicians, Carthaginians, Greeks, and Romans in antiquity; the Arabs, Normans, and Aragonese during the Middle Ages; and the Knights Hospitaller, French, and British in the modern era.
-Malta came under British rule in the early 19th century and served as the headquarters for the British Mediterranean Fleet.
-It was besieged by the Axis powers during World War II and was an important Allied base for North Africa and the Mediterranean.
-Malta achieved independence in 1964, and established its current parliamentary republic in 1974.
-It has been a member state of the Commonwealth of Nations and the United Nations since independence; it joined the European Union in 2004 and the eurozone monetary union in 2008.
+The island of Malta has been inhabited since at least 6500 BC, during the Mesolithic period.
+Its location at the centre of the Mediterranean Sea has historically given it great geostrategic importance, with multiple powers having ruled the islands and shaped its culture and society.
+These powers include the Phoenicians, Carthaginians, Greeks, and Romans in antiquity; the Arabs, Normans, and Aragonese during the Middle Ages; and the Knights Hospitaller, French, and British in the modern era.

+Malta came under British rule as a crown colony in the early 19th century and served as the headquarters for the British Mediterranean Fleet.
+It was sieged by the Axis powers during World War II and was an Allied base for its area.
+Malta gained independence in 1964, and established its current parliamentary republic in 1974.
+It has been a member state of the Commonwealth of Nations and the United Nations since its independence, joining the European Union in 2004 and the eurozone monetary union in 2008.

-Malta's long history of foreign rule and its proximity to both Europe and North Africa have influenced its art, music, cuisine, and architecture.
-Malta has close historical and cultural ties to Italy and especially Sicily; and while Maltese and English are its official languages, between 62 and 66 percent of Maltese people speak or have significant knowledge of the Italian language, which had official status from 1530 to 1934.
-Malta was an early centre of Christianity, and Catholicism is the state religion, although the country's constitution guarantees freedom of conscience and religious worship.
+Malta's history of foreign rule and its proximity to both Europe and North Africa have influenced its art, music, cuisine, and architecture.
+The country has close historical and cultural ties to Italy, especially to the island of Sicily, with 66 percent of Maltese people speaking or having significant knowledge of the Italian language.
+Malta was an early centre of Christianity, and Catholicism is the state religion, although the country's constitution guarantees freedom of religion.

-Malta is a developed country with an advanced, high-income economy.
-It is heavily reliant on tourism, attracting both travellers and a growing expatriate community with its warm climate, numerous recreational areas, and architectural and historical monuments, including three UNESCO World Heritage Sites: Ħal Saflieni Hypogeum, Valletta, and seven megalithic temples, which are some of the oldest free-standing structures in the world.
+Malta is now a developed country with an advanced, high-income economy.
+It is heavily reliant on tourism, attracting travellers because of its warm climate, recreational areas, and architectural and historical monuments.